Prunus speciosa: Cultivation and cultivar

 The fruit is also edible.
 The flowers when dried are used to make tea.
 The leaves (sakura leaf or cherry leaf) are used in cooking and medicine to make 'cherry tree rice cake', but P. speciosa is not the only sakura leaf.

 Classification

 The plant was first described by Gen'ichi Koidzumi as Prunus jamasakura var. speciosa, and later treated as a separate species by Collingwood Ingram (1880-1981).
 It is occasionally treated as a synonym of Prunus lannesiana. or (particularly in Japan) as a variety of it, Prunus lannesiana var. speciosa (Koidz.)
 Makino.
-The name speciosa in Latin means "the beautiful", a name which must apply to the blossoming tree.
+The name speciosa in Latin means "the beautiful", a name which likely was applied to the blossoming tree.